codegeasss/website-searcher/README.md

 * Waits for all threads to return before exiting

 #### Crawler

 Crawler listens to incoming queue for new tasks.
 As soon as a task is available, crawler would fetch the contents from the site and does a search for the term.
 The result is then queued up in results queue.
 Carwler terminates when a NULL is received from incoming queue, which is a signal from the main thread to terminate.

 #### Result Aggregator

 As the name suggests, `ResultAggregator` class is responsible for aggregating all the results from crawler and writing to `results` file.
 Aggregator listens to results queue and writes to results file as soon as a result is available This thread terminates when a NULL is received from results queue, which is a signal from the main thread to terminate.

+# Notes

+* Although url connection tries both http as well as https, it would fail if the url is malformed or redirected.
+Redirect is not followed
+* Text matching is a simple regex matching of the term in the entire website html.
+We can improve this by matching only the `body` of website, ignoring `meta` tags, scripts and other html elements
+* Ordering of lines in `results.txt` doesn't follow the original ordering from the `urls` file due to the multi threaded nature of the application.
+But each result has the original line number.
+We can make ordering consistent with input by having result aggregator wait for all results to be available and writing them all out together sorted by line number.
+The downside of this is, it might affect the performance and also run out of memory for large inputs
+* There are only few JUnit test cases.
+To improve the test coverage, we would have to mock out different components due to external dependencies.
+This would mean restructuring some parts of the application but is doable